 It’s important to consider these avenues as many people’s super balances have dropped due to recent share market falls.
 Keeping more money in your super means that you have more available to invest for your financial future for the long term.

-Many people hold income protection and life and total permanent disability insurance policies inside their super funds.
-Depending on the balance of your superannuation account, withdrawing money early can affect your insurance cover and in some cases, cancel it completely.
+Many people hold income protection and life and total permanent disability insurance inside their super funds.

-Your insurance policies may be cancelled if you withdraw funds from your super that results in the balance dropping to zero or if your balance is below $6,000.
-New rules also mean your insurance policies may be cancelled if you don’t contribute to your super fund for 16 months.
+Your insurance may be cancelled if you withdraw funds from your super that results in the balance dropping below the amount required to pay your insurance fee or premium.

 For more information, visit our COVID-19 hub.